 On a late-winter day in 1970, brothers Paul and Stephen Scheeler, 7 and 5, were trudging across the marble floors of the Albright-Knox Art Gallery when a bright new painting by Frank Stella caught their attention.

-The image of the boys dwarfed by Stella’s 9½ by 13-foot painting “Lac Laronge III” in turn caught the eye of a Buffalo News photographer who captured that moment of childhood fascination in a compelling photo that ran on March 7, 1970.
+The image of the boys dwarfed by Stella’s 9½-by-13-foot painting “Lac Laronge III” in turn caught the eye of a Buffalo Evening News photographer who captured that moment of childhood fascination in a compelling photo that ran on March 7, 1970.

-On Friday morning, 45 years older and several feet taller, the Scheeler brothers reunited in front of the same painting to recreate the photograph that captured an formative moment in their young lives.
+On Friday morning, 45 years older and several feet taller, the Scheeler brothers reunited in front of the same painting to recreate the photograph that captured a formative moment in their young lives.

 “I was in the attic looking through the family scrap books, and I turned the page and there was the Buffalo News photo from 1970,” he said.
 “A few weeks later, I had the opportunity to visit the gallery.
 I was walking through and figured the odds of this still being on display were not guaranteed, and I came around the corner and it was.”